htm-community/sanity/README.md

 lein install
 ```

-Clone ComportexViz, and then build it:
+Clone Sanity, and then build it:

 ```
 cd comportexviz